 - Rose Garden in Stanley Park, meet at the lower rose garden, near the arbor

 - Presented by Park Board Superintendent of Urban Forestry, Bill Stephen.

 This spot will be a focal point to discover many of the beautiful and unusual ornamental trees and plants in Stanley Park’s Shakespeare Garden.
 It will also discuss some of the history of the park and how the Park Board balances demands of the public with the need for open green space.

-- Queen Elizabeth Park, meet at the parking lot (33rd Ave and Cambie) under the west end cherry trees
+- Queen Elizabeth Park, meet at the parking lot (33rd Ave and Cambie) under the west end cherry trees, near the pay station

 - Presented by Alex Downie, Park Operations Manager, overseeing the Urban Forestry, Golf Operations, Major Maintenance & Construction, Park Rangers, and Fleet departments, and former Supervisor of Queen Elizabeth Park and Bloedel Conservatory.

 A guided tree walk highlighting the many exotic and native trees at Queen Elizabeth Park’s arboretum, founded in 1949, contains tree species from around the world.
 This walk will focus on the ornamental qualities and garden-worthiness of the wide palette of trees we can grow in Vancouver.

 - April 15, 2019, Monday, 7:30pm to 9pm